din-kan/helmcharts/fluentd/README.md

-This chart is created referring to the following document: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs.html with some slight changes to run in Openlshift 3.11.
+This chart is created by referring the following document: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs.html with modifications required to run in Openlshift 3.11.

 Additional FluentD Daemonsets are deployed in openshift-logging project to send logs to Amazon Cloudwatch.

 The following logs groups are created by FluentD is they dont exist: